smithga/ng2-ionic-redux/readme.md

 > npm install -g ionic

+You will also need Python installed.
+Install from windows installer.

+The app currently uses json-server to simulate a web api and the structure lives in api\db.json.
+To install json-server:

+> npm install -g json-server

+To launch json-server:

+> json-server --watch src\api\db.json

 Then to run the app:

 > npm install
 > ionic serve

-The app currently uses json-server to simulate a web api and the structure lives in api\db.json.
-To launch json-server:

-> json-server --watch src\api\db.json

 To build the app for Android:
 > ionic build android --release